Houston's Line of

 Assignment: Pipe and Ladderman-Fire House No. 14

-Michael Ward died with his friend Aaron O’Brien when Engine 19 was dispatched to a house fire at Quitman Street and Clark Street.
-When crossing the double railroad tracks at Gregg Street, a short distance from Fire House No. 19, they were hit by a Southern Pacific Railroad locomotive.
-Buildings at the crossing obstructed the view of an oncoming train and the red lights and the swinging arm at the crossing were not operating.
+Michael Ward, eleven days from completing his first year in the Houston Fire Department, died with his friend Aaron O’Brien when Engine 19 was dispatched to a house fire located at Quitman Street and Clark Street.
+When crossing the double railroad tracks at Gregg Street, a short distance from Fire House No. 19, they were hit by a Southern Pacific Railroad Train.
+Buildings at the crossing obstructed the view of the oncoming train and the red lights and the swinging arm at the crossing were not working.
 O’Brien died instantly and Ward was transported to Memorial Baptist Hospital where he died the next day.
 Four crew members were injured and transported to local hospitals.

 Steven Reid Whitfield II